Alihamza838/Alihamza838/README.md

 - ✍🏻 In my free time, I read about what's new in market and watch Football and Cricket.
 - 💬 Feel free to reach out to me for any type of Web Development work.
 - 📨 You can shoot me an email at akhamza386@gmail.com!
 I'll try to respond as soon as I can.
+- Experienced MERN Stack Developer with a strong front-end focus, specializing in React (TypeScript), Tailwind CSS, and Capacitor.js for building modern, responsive, and cross-platform applications.
+Proven ability to architect and develop high-performance web and mobile solutions with clean, scalable code.
+Adept at integrating robust back-end APIs with intuitive front-end interfaces, ensuring seamless user experiences across devices.
+Passionate about performance optimization, design consistency, and delivering pixel-perfect interfaces that align with business goals.
+Skilled in collaborating within agile teams, solving complex problems, and shipping production-ready features efficiently.

 ## ⚡ Tech Stack